jackyho522/katacoda-scenarios/new-scenario-template/step4.md

 ## Task
 1. There is a file, called permission.sql
-2. You need to copy the contents to permission.sql in scripts folder.
+2. You need to copy the contents to permission.sql in scripts folder, which is already mounted to MySQL docker container.
-3. About the permission.sql, it create users, role and grant the appropriate permission to users.
+3. In the permission.sql, it create users, role and grant the appropriate permission to users.

 Copy to permission.sql